 For all the versions of Excel, the value for the second parameter could be

-- 1 - The week starts a Sunday (value 1) and finish a Monday ( value 7).
+- 1 - The week starts on Sunday (value 1) and finishes on Monday (value 7).
 It's the default value (or empty)

-Look at this picture to see the different results return for the same date (01/01/2018) in function of second parameter.
+The screenshot below displays the different results returned for the same date (01/01/2018) in function of the second parameter chosen.

-Now, if you want to know if a date is a weekend or not, you write this simple test with the WEEKDAY function.
+If you want to check if a date is a weekend or not, you can write this simple test with the WEEKDAY function.